 Please use the above email address to suggest times for an appointment via phone, Skype or in person

-Midttun, K. and McCash, P. (in press) Social justice and continuing professional development: a workshop for career development practitioners.
+Midttun, K. & McCash, P. (2019).
+Social justice and continuing professional development: A workshop for career development practitioners.
 In T. Hooley, R.G.
-Sultana, & R. Thomsen (Eds.).
-Career guidance for emancipation: Reclaiming justice for the multitude.
+Sultana, & R. Thomsen (Eds.), Career guidance for emancipation: Reclaiming justice for the multitude.
 London: Routledge.

-McCash, P. (2016) Employability and depth psychology.
-In M. Tomlinson and L. Holmes (Eds.).
-Graduate employability in context: Theory, research and debate.
+McCash, P. (2016).
+Employability and depth psychology.
+In M. Tomlinson & L. Holmes (Eds.), Graduate employability in context: Theory, research and debate.
 Basingstoke: Palgrave Macmillan.

-Frigerio, G., Mendez, R. and McCash, P. (2012) Re-designing work-related learning: a management studies placement module, Coventry: Career Studies Unit.
+Frigerio, G., Mendez, R. & McCash, P. (2012).
+Re-designing work-related learning: A management studies placement module.
+Coventry: Career Studies Unit.

-Andrews, D., Frigerio, G. and McCash, P. (2012) Final report to the British Council Pakistan on a consultancy to develop postgraduate courses in career counselling and education, Coventry: Career Studies Unit.
+Andrews, D., Frigerio, G. & McCash, P. (2012).
+Final report to the British Council Pakistan on a consultancy to develop postgraduate courses in career counselling and education.
+Coventry: Career Studies Unit.